Bard and PaLM 2: Google’s Bet on Generative AI

 Conclusion

 Bard with PaLM 2 doesn’t beat ChatGPT with GPT-4 on raw capability, but Google is playing a different game: winning by integration within the Workspace ecosystem.
-For 2024, with Gemini available, the race could rebalance — but the real fight will be who offers the best end-to-end experience, not who has the biggest model.
+The real fight will be who offers the best end-to-end experience, not who has the biggest model.